Double Feature: Kiki’s Delivery Service and Mary and the Witch’s Flower

 When Hayao Miyazaki retired in 2014, some of the Studio Ghibli production staff founded a new studio, called Studio Ponoc.
 And last year, they released Mary and the Witch’s Flower (now showing in select theaters around the country; Regal Gateway 16, for you locals).

-Mary and the Witch’s Flower is the story of a young girl who moves to the English countryside, and discovers a special flower that gives her the power of a witch for one night.
+Mary and the Witch’s Flower is the story of a young girl who moves to the English countryside, where she discovers a special flower that gives her the power of a witch for one night.
 With the flower’s magic flowing through her, Mary finds a broomstick that takes her to Endor College, an all-ages school of magic, where she is hailed as a prodigy for her red hair (which she hates) and her powerful magic (which came from the flower, not from within herself).
 Mary is flattered, and that lowers her guard to the dangers around her — namely, Endor College’s strong research department with murky ethics; they’d do anything to get their hands on the flower.
 [Spoilers incoming, but hopefully not too many.]

 The headmistress of Endor College kidnaps Peter, a boy with whom Mary has struck up a kind of friendship, and ransoms him for Mary’s delivery of the flower.
 However, when Mary presents the flower, she learns that the headmistress never planned to release either of them, but rather plans to use the both of them for human testing.